Cure AP-4 engaged Dr. Mimoun Azzouz of the University of Sheffield to develop a gene therapy proof-of-concept for SPG47.

 selected Dr. Darius Ebrahimi-Fakhari's "The Early-onset Hereditary Spastic Paraplegia Sequencing Initiative" project.

-The Tom Wahlig Foundation has awarded Dr. Darius Ebrahimi-Fakhari a grant for his "Characterization of ap4b1-/- zebrafish as a novel in vivo model of SPG47 and its application in small molecule screens" project.
+awarded Dr. Darius Ebrahimi-Fakhari a grant for his "Characterization of ap4b1-/- zebrafish as a novel in vivo model of SPG47 and its application in small molecule screens" project.
 This project will characterize ap4b1-/- zebrafish on a morphological biochemical and behavioral level and test novel small molecule modulators of ATG9A trafficking.

 Please explore our website: